-On January 18, 2023, a purported Y-mAbs stockholder filed a putative class action lawsuit against the Company and certain of its current and former officers for alleged violations of the U.S. federal securities laws in the United States District Court, Southern District of New York (Case No.: 1:23-cv-00431).
-The complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, on behalf of a proposed class consisting of those who acquired the Company's common stock between October 6, 2020 and October 28, 2022.
-The complaint alleges that there were material misrepresentations and/or omissions regarding the FDA's consideration of the Company's BLA for omburtamab for the treatment of pediatric patients with CNS/leptomeningeal metastasis from neuroblastoma firstly submitted in 2020 and resubmitted in 2022.
-The complaint seeks unspecified damages, and costs and expenses, including attorneys' fees.
+On January 18, 2023, a putative class-action lawsuit was filed against the Company and certain of its current and former officers for alleged violations of the U.S. federal securities laws in the United States District Court, Southern District of New York (Case No.: 1:23-cv-00431).
+The amended complaint filed on May 23, 2023, asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, on behalf of a proposed class consisting of those who acquired the Company's common stock between October 6, 2020 and October 28, 2022.
+The amended complaint alleges that there were material misrepresentations and/or omissions regarding the FDA's consideration of the Company's BLA for omburtamab for the treatment of pediatric patients with CNS/leptomeningeal metastasis from neuroblastoma firstly submitted in 2020 and resubmitted in 2022.
+The amended complaint seeks unspecified damages, and costs and expenses, including attorneys' fees.
 On April 4, 2023, the Court appointed a lead plaintiff for the putative class.
-On April 17, the Court entered a scheduling order under which the lead plaintiff has until May 23, 2023 to file an amended complaint and defendants have until July 11, 2023 to file their motion to dismiss.
+On July 11, 2023, the defendants filed a motion to dismiss the amended complaint.
+The plaintiff has until August 29, 2023 to file his opposition to the motion to dismiss.
 The Company believes that these claims are without merit and intends to vigorously defend against these claims.
-The Company has not established a liability for this claim as of March 31, 2023 as the Company does not consider the loss on the claim to be probable.
+The Company has not established a liability for this claim as of June 30, 2023 as the Company does not consider the loss on the claim to be probable.

-Hazelton vs. Y-mAbs Therapeutics Inc., et al.
+Hazelton vs. Y-mAbs Therapeutics Inc., and Gad, et al.

 The Company has been named a nominal defendant in a lawsuit filed in the Court of Chancery of the State of Delaware, on February 8, 2023, by a purported stockholder, Jeffrey Hazelton (Case No. 2023-0147-LWW).
-The complaint purports to bring claims on behalf of the Company against current and former members of the Company's board of directors for allegedly awarding themselves excessive compensation for fiscal years 2020 and 2021.
-The complaint seeks, among other things, recovery of alleged excessive compensation, an order directing the Company to undertake certain corporate governance reforms, and an award of costs and expenses, including attorneys' fees.
-On April 6, 2023, Defendants filed a motion to dismiss.
-Plaintiff has until May 19, 2023 to file their opposition to the motion, and defendants will then have until June 14, 2023 to file their reply for the motion.
+The amended complaint filed on May 12, 2023, purports to bring claims on behalf of the Company against current and former members of the Company's board of directors for allegedly awarding themselves excessive compensation for fiscal years 2020 and 2021.
+The amended complaint seeks, among other things, recovery of alleged excessive compensation, an order directing the Company to undertake certain corporate governance reforms, and an award of costs and expenses, including attorneys' fees.
+On June 22, 2023, the defendants filed a motion to dismiss the amended complaint.
+The plaintiff has until August 11, 2023, to file his opposition to the motion to dismiss.
 The Company is of the opinion that the claims are without merit and intends to maintain this position in the proceedings.
-The Company has not established a liability for this claim as of March 31, 2023 as the Company does not consider the loss on the claim to be probable.
+The Company has not established a liability for this claim as of June 30, 2023 as the Company does not consider the loss on the claim to be probable.